shotgunsoftware/sg-devday-2018/README.md

 This repository contains all resources presented at the Shotgun Developer Day at SIGGRAPH 2018.
 This includes all of the following:

-* presentations from each session as keynote files and PDFs
+* Presentations from each session as PDFs
-* code and configuration samples as used in each presentation
+* Code and configuration samples as used in each presentation
-* links to videos and documentation relevant to each presentation
+* Links to videos and documentation relevant to each presentation

 ## Sessions